 NORTH AMERICAN INDUSTRY CLASSIFICATION SYSTEM (NAICS) CODES

 The City of Atlanta Mayor's Office of Contract Compliance uses NAICS Codes to classify the services provided by City certified companies.
 If you do not know the code(s) for the services your company provides, click this lookup tool for more information.

 To access OCC's real time registry of vendors (certified or non-certified), visit our PRISM Compliance Management portal.
 Next, click the drop down arrow under "Visit a Jurisdiction", select "City of Atlanta", and click "go!".
 Once there, you may search by Industry or Certification to obtain your desired results.

-Click OCC's quarterly list to access the current directory of certified firms.
+Click OCC list of certified firms to access the current directory.

 OTHER CONTRACTING OPPORTUNITIES

 The City of Atlanta encourages all vendors, suppliers, and contractors to maximize their opportunities in securing municipal contracts.
 Here are links to various contracting opportunities for other jurisdictions all conveniently placed below: